rovaughn/platform-docs/platform/manual/microservices/hot-reloading/index.rst

 Live reloading local changes to a microservice
 ==============================================

-The biggest advantage with developing on a local machine is that you get immediate feedback for whatever changes you make to code.
+The biggest advantage of developing on a local machine is that you get immediate feedback for whatever changes you make to code.
 Most of the languages have some tooling around them which enables live reloading of the code changes on a running instance of the program.

-But, your local development environment and the production deployment environment could be different.
+But your local development environment and the production deployment environment could be different.
 You might have other microservices that you need to contact.
 Normal workflow is to add these variable parameters as environment variables and set them differently on the local and production environment.
-But, in certain cases, this might not be possible or could be very hard to implement.
+But in certain cases, this might not be possible or could be very hard to implement.
 For example, you have the Hasura API gateway resolving user cookie/token to user id and role.
-Your application need only look at this id/role to enforce access control.
+Your application only needs to look at this id/role to enforce access control.
 Doing this locally while the gateway and auth microservices are running on the cluster could be hard.
 Also, any microservice can be contacted from within the cluster using the internal endpoint without authentication.